 The kit I received is called Where Light and Dark Meet and is 20.5″ X 27.6″.
 It was quickly shipped and I love how even the box is shimmery!

-Since the canvases come rolled up, to keep flat I used mason jars on each corner to hold it down.
+Since the canvas comes rolled up, you may need to use some jars or something heavy on each corner to hold it down.
 It worked perfectly!

 Here is my full canvas before I started.
-I tried not to think about how many diamonds it was going lay in place.
+I tried not to think about how many diamonds it was going lay in place to complete the artwork.